 Visiting the Amalfi Coast on a budget is not for the faint of heart, but with a little preparation, it’s possible to make a big dent in your expenses.
 And I’m here to tell you all the things I wish I’d known before planning the most expensive three-day trip of my life!

 Here are my seven Amalfi Coast budget tips, which you can use to save money and still visit all the highlights of this beautiful region.
+Looking for specific things to do?
+Read my Amalfi Coast itinerary which covers how to spend 3 days in this beautiful region!

 1. Avoid renting a car